Salem5/docs/docs/start/tutorial/step-1.md

 **Note:** If you have the console open, you'll notice that you get two `core-select` events each time you switch tabs &mdash; one for the previously-selected tab and one for the newly-selected tab.
-The `<paper-tabs>` element inherits this behavior from
+The `<paper-tab>` element inherits this behavior from
 <code><a href="/docs/elements/core-elements.html#core-selector">&lt;core-selector&gt;</a></code>, which supports
 both single and multiple selections.
 {: .alert .alert-info }